NDAK10005U Medical Image Analysis (MIA)

 - Applications in neurology.

-- Explaining the basics of the underlying physics behind medical image acquisition techniques such CT MRI and PET.
+- Explaining the basics of the underlying physics behind medical image acquisition techniques such as CT, MRI and PET.

 - Explaining the role of medical image analysis in relation to detection and prognosis of pathologies and clinical investigations.

-- Reading and implementing methods described in the scientific litterature in the field of medical imaging.
+- Reading and implementing methods described in the scientific literature in the field of medical imaging.